ohshitgorillas/autocorrect_generator_espanso/README.md

 For a complete explanation of EntropPy's algorithms and logic, from dictionary loading to final selection, see **[Algorithms](ALGORITHMS.md)**.
 This document provides detailed explanations with examples of how each stage of the pipeline works.

+For information about processing efficiency, computational complexity, and optimizations, see **[Efficiency](EFFICIENCY.md)**.
+This document explains the big-O complexity of each processing stage and the optimizations applied to reduce processing time.

 ## Setup Instructions